These soft and tender gluten free pumpkin chocolate chip cookies make the perfect fall treat! They are easy to make and will be a family favorite!

 Bake the cookies for 10-12 minutes and then cool them on a wire rack, being careful not to inhale the entire pan.

-Do you love to incorporate pumpkin in your fall baking recipes as much as we do?
+Do you love to incorporate pumpkin in your fall baking recipes as much as I do?
 What is your favorite way to use pumpkin?

 Chewy Gluten Free Pumpkin Chocolate Chip Cookies